arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-install-and-setup-arconnect.md

 ---
-title: 'How to install and setup ArConnect?'
+title: 'Browser Extension - How to install and setup ArConnect?'
 status: 'published'
 author:
   name: 'Bithiah'